How to Dye Your Beard At Home: Dye Types, Process, & Aftercare

 Applying the Dye

-Arm yourself with the applicator brush or your gloved fingers, and start applying the dye to your beard.
+Arm yourself with the applicator brush or your gloved fingers, and apply the dye to your beard.
 Begin at the roots and work your way to the tips, so every strand gets some love.

 Timing is Everything